lingliw/panTool/padocTool/input/articles/app-service-web/java-create-azure-website-using-java-sdk.md

     ![][1]

     This step can take several minutes depending on the speed of your connection.
-When the index rebuilds, you should see the Windows Azure packages in the **central** Maven repository.
+When the index rebuilds, you should see the Azure packages in the **central** Maven repository.

 6. In **Dependencies**, click **Add**.
 In **Enter Group ID...** enter `azure-management`.
-Select the packages for base management and Azure Websites management:
+Select the packages for base management and App Service Web Apps management:

         com.microsoft.azure  azure-management
         com.microsoft.azure  azure-management-websites